 “He could be annoying when you had training or games and things didn’t work out like he wanted,” he said.
 “It was not disrespectful towards his teammates, it was because he wanted to be the best and he expected the best from others.
 That’s a very positive attitude for a professional footballer.

-“I remember that and appreciated about him, and even towards the coach he has an opinion.
+“I remember that and appreciated it about him, and even towards the coach he had an opinion.
 I don’t mind if players have an opinion if they can justify it.
 You could have a really good chat about football and situations with him.
 Compared to the others, he was already a few steps ahead.

 “He was very mature in his way of playing, had very good skill.
 Also with his personality he had the right characteristics to be a professional.
 He could thrive in a professional world.”